NooreldeanKoteb/DevelopmentAgents/docs/agents/project_manager.md

-# Project Manager Agent Documentation
+# Director Agent Documentation

 ## Overview
-The Project Manager Agent coordinates and oversees all other agents in the system, managing project lifecycle, task allocation, and resource management.
+The Director Agent coordinates and oversees all other agents in the system, managing project lifecycle, task allocation, and resource management.
 It serves as the central orchestrator for project-level decisions and maintains overall project context.

 ## Key Components

-### 1. Project Manager Agent
+### 1. Director Agent
-**Location**: `agents/project_manager/agent.py`
+**Location**: `agents/director/agent.py`

 Main project management agent implementation.